helencho/react-calculator/README.md

 * When user clicks `÷`, show `÷` instead of `/`
 * When user clicks `x`, show `x` instead of `*`
 * ~~Fix `Return` keypress (currently clears value)~~
+* Sometimes `Return` on multiplication clears the screen